SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 <a name="practice-5"></a>
 ### Practice 5 : Explore multiple expression projects/experiments using DiffExDB
-Practice5 will be performed using DiffExDB
+Practice5 will be performed using DiffExDB, a database dedicated to centralize expression projects at IRD

-* Go to the DiffExDB database, dedicated to centralize expression projects at IRD: [DiffExDB](http://bioinfo-web.mpl.ird.fr/cgi-bin2/microarray/public/diffexdb.cgi)
+* Go to the DiffExDB database: [DiffExDB](http://bioinfo-web.mpl.ird.fr/cgi-bin2/microarray/public/diffexdb.cgi).
+Select the project  `Response to M.graminicola`.
+* How many genes are induced by the presence of nematode until 4 days  after inoculation.
+DE between control, 2 days post infection

 -----------------------